Enter an amount and click Calculate to see results

 You can start with either a net price (without tax) or a gross price (with tax).

 The default is 20%, but you can also pick reduced rates like 5% or enter a custom percentage for other countries.
-For more details, you can also check the UK VAT rates guide.
+For more details, you can also check the UK VAT rates guide, especially if you want a clear answer to how much is VAT in the UK and how the rate applies in daily costs.

 Choose whether you want to add VAT to a net price or remove VAT from a gross price.